Public Libraries of Illinois

 It makes me feel a little better about the demolished Carnegie building (above).

-This is not a postcard, but is the same size.
+This is not a postcard, was printed at the same size.

 Fairbury (Dominy Memorial Library)